ZikangYuan/sr_lio/README.md

 </div>

 **New Features:**
-1. The proposed **Sweep Reconstruction** module splits the original sweep packet into continuous point cloud data streams, and then re-packages point cloud data streams in a multiplexing way to obtain sweeps with higher frequency.
+1. The proposed **Sweep Reconstruction** module splits the original sweep packet into continuous point cloud data streams, and then re-packages point cloud data streams in a multiplexing way to obtain sweeps with higher frequency, which is **illustrated by the figure as follow**:
 <div align="center">
 <img src="doc/sweep_reconstruction.png" width=99% />
 </div>